 The team works closely with parents, schools, the Community Educational Psychology Service (CEPS) and the Education Inclusion Team.
 Requests for Special Educational Needs Assessments and placements in mainstream schools or specialist schools (if needed) are carried out by the EHC Team.
 They also provide advice to parents, school staff and other professionals within the assessment and review process.
 You can contact the team as follows.
+If you believe that your child has an EHC plan and the school is name in their EHC plan, please contact this team for school placement.
+The Admission Team do not allocate schools for pupils with EHC plans.

+Email: ehcenquiries@lbbd.gov.uk

-Email: ehc@lbbd.gov.uk Phone: 020 8227 2400, Address: EHC Team, EHC Team, Town Hall,
+Phone: 020 8227 2400, Address: EHC Team, EHC Team, Town Hall,

-Address: EHC Team, EHC Team, Town Hall, Barking, Essex, IG11 7LU
+Barking, Essex, IG11 7LU